IN 2026, ABORTION IS UNDER ATTACK.

 Chelsea, your talent and generosity is unparalleled.
 Thank you for bringing so much love to this work and to DCAF.

-• Local copywriting and web design duo, Kara McCartney and Jules Devita, are the pro-abortion force behind MyBodyMyFestival.com.
+• Local copywriting and web design duo, Kara McCartney and Jules Devita (aka Studio Four), are the pro-abortion force behind MyBodyMyFestival.com.
 Made up of DC residents and DCAF superfans, Kara and Jules translate DCAF’s vital work into web design masterpieces, meant to reach more callers and more donors than ever before.
 Kara and Jules launched the rebranded DCAbortionFund.org in June 2023, and continues to support DCAF for any and all of our web needs.

 Kara and Jules, you bring our dreams to life—on and offline.
 Thank you for being on our team.
 View their work here.